prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Placing Players into Sales Segments

-Placing players into segments is pretty straight forward.
+Placing players into Segments is pretty straightforward.
 All we need to do is check for an active Event, and:
 * If one exists, we assign the player into that sales Segment.
-* If there is no event active, then we need to set the sales Segment to null.
+* If there is no active Event, then we need to set the sales Segment to null.

-Now, this system does not allow a player to be assigned more than one sales Segment, but there are alternatives to this which you can explore yourself.
+Now, this system doesn't allow a player to be assigned more than one sales Segment, but there are alternatives to this which you can explore yourself.

-The following code will go in the *AuthenticationResponse* script so that we know that we have a player who is verified when we assign the segment to them.
+The following code will go in the *AuthenticationResponse* script so that we know that we have a player who is verified when we assign the Segment to them.
 Calling it upon login also removes the need for us to do heavy-duty operations like going through all players in your game and updating each one individually:

 ```
 var event = Spark.metaCollection('sales_events').findOne({ "status" : "ACTIVE" });